kadamwhite/talks/2019/wcbos/responsive-blocks.md

 ???

-It's this complexity and uncertainty that lead web developers to propose _element queries_.
+It's this complexity and uncertainty that lead web developers to propose what we call an _element query_.
+If you've heard the phrase container query, they refer to the same idea -- a container query is an element query on a container, used to style child elements.

 ---